 Wanted man found hiding in trunk at auction center

-PENN TWP., Pa. - Workers at a wholesale auto auction center that serves car dealers in Pennsylvania and beyond, had quite the shock when they discovered a man in the trunk of a car.
+PENN TWP., Pa. - Workers at a wholesale auto auction center in Lancaster County had quite the shock when they discovered a man in the trunk of a car.

-One worker told LNP newspaper that he opened the trunk to photograph it and quote "there was a guy in there."
+One worker told LNP newspaper that he opened the trunk to take photos and "there was a guy in there."
 The employee said the man wasn't moving much, and he ran to get him some water.

 "We asked the security people.
 They said they found a guy in the trunk.
 We thought they were kidding," Bargone recalled.